eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ### Accounts and Key Pairs

 A blockchain account has a human readable name which is between 1 and 12 characters in length.
 Each account identifies a blockchain participant and the authority of that participant.
 You use an account to deploy a smart contract; an account can own one smart contract instance and a smart contract instance must be loaded by an account.
 Accounts are stored on the blockchain with their public keys.
 Each account requires at least one key pair (public and private keys.)
 The blockchain uses asymmetric cryptography to verify that the account pushing a transaction has signed the transaction with the matching private key.
-Antelope blockchains use account authority tables to check that the account has the required authority to perform an action.
+EOS blockchain uses account authority tables to check that the account has the required authority to perform an action.
 For more information about accounts and permissions click on this link [Accounts and Permissions.](../04_protocol/04_accounts_and_permissions.md "Accounts and Permissions Overview")

 ### Smart Contract Actions